coverahealth/qcc-gateway-hl7-listener/README.md

 nats con info hl7 queue
 ```

-### With SQS Config
+### With Queue Config

-Make sure your SQS-specific environment vars are set.
+Make sure your Cloud-specific environment vars are set.
 They are:
-- SQS_OUTBOUND_QUEUE_URL
+- OUTBOUND_QUEUE_NAME
 - OUTBOUND_QUEUE_TYPE

 Start the services